 - Fridge: For large batches, keep the rest of the liquid in the fridge for up to a week.
 You can portion out single servings each morning for a healthy start to the day.

-- Freezer: Although ginger turmeric shots are best consumed right away, you can make a large batch and freeze them individually for up to 3 months.
+- Freezer: Although ginger turmeric shots are best consumed immediately, you can make a large batch and freeze them individually for up to 3 months.
 Let each one thaw in the fridge overnight before serving.

 Healthy Ginger Turmeric Shot Recipe